 Advocate with the Y

 Lasting positive change in your community is possible.
-As an advocate for the YMCA, you can take an active role in influencing policy that can help make your community healthier, happier and more equitable.
+As an advocate for the YMCA, you can take an active role in influencing policy that can help make your community stronger.

 Advocate with the Y